 Furthermore, these types of visitation orders are often temporary.
 They’re placed on a case by case basis when needed, but if the judge determines that the child is safe with the parent unsupervised, then the order for supervision could be lifted.

-Call Carrie Warner, Attorney at Law for Trusted Guidance
+Contact Carrie Warner, Attorney at Law for Reliable Support

 We want what is best for your child and his or her long-term development.
 In the event your visitation plan needs to be modified, our Columbia visitation attorneys can also assist in helping you petition for modification and creating a new plan for your family.